Remarks on Serre's modularity conjecture: Reduction to the level case

-{\bf Removing the good-dihedral prime:}\\ With this weight $2$ family of conductor $q^2$ or $3q^2$ we move to characteristic $t$ (the order of the character describing ramification at $q$) and we consider the residual mod $t$ representation.\\ This is a very important point, so a few remarks before going on:\\ -Remark 1: At this point we are losing the good-dihedral prime $q$.
-This means that this mod $t$ representation and all residual representations in the next steps, may not have non-solvable image.
-So from now on we can not apply any longer the result of [Ki06c].
+Starting from a residual representation as in the conclusion of the previous lemma, we take a minimal lift and insert it in a strongly compatible system.
+With this weight $2$ system of conductor $q^2$ or $3q^2$ we move to characteristic $t$ ($t$ as in the definition of good-dihedral prime given in section 2) and we consider the residual mod $t$ representation.
+This is the first time since the first step (when we added the good-dihedral prime $q$ to the level) that we have switched to a characteristic greater than the bound $B$.\\ Moreover, since the character giving ramification at $q$ of our compatible system is a character of order $t^\alpha$, it is clear that we are losing some ramification at $q$ at this step, so a few remarks before going on:\\ -Remark 3: This residual representation is no longer locally good-dihedral at the prime $q$.
+This means that this mod $t$ representation and any of the residual representations in the next steps may have solvable images or even be reducible, in which case we can not apply any longer the result of [Ki4].
 We will have to use (see, for example, Khare's proof of the level $1$ case for a similar situation) other modularity lifting results.
-As already explained in the introduction (this is proved in [Di03], [DM03] and [K05]) in several cases this is known to work well (even if we have no information on the residual image, it can even be reducible):\\ - semistable weight $2$ lift\\ - potentially Barsotti-Tate lift which is Barsotti-Tate over the cyclotomic extension\\ - crystalline lift of weight $k$ with $k<p$ or $k=p+1$ (for $k=p+1$ either the lift is ordinary and the results of Skinner-Wiles in [SW99] and [SW01] apply or if not the result of Kisin in [Ki05] apply), assuming that $p \neq 2k-3$ or the residual representation is semistable at all primes different from $p$.\\ In all the steps that follow we will always be in one of the above situations, thus ensuring that modularity propagates.\\ -Remark 2: When reducing mod $t$, given the information on the ramification at $q$ of the family, there are two possibilities (this is also noticed in [KW06]): the residual representation is either unramified or semistable (i.e., unipotent ramification) at $q$. \\
+As already explained in the introduction (this is proved in [Di1], [DM] and [Kh]) in several cases this is known to work well (even if we have no information on the residual image):\\ - semistable weight $2$ lift\\ - potentially Barsotti-Tate lift which is Barsotti-Tate over the cyclotomic extension $\Q_p (\mu_p)$\\ - crystalline lift of weight $k$ with $k<p$ or $k=p+1$ (for $k=p+1$ either the lift is ordinary and the results of Skinner-Wiles in [SW1] and [SW2] apply or if not the result of Kisin in [Ki3] apply), assuming that $p \neq 2k-3$ or the residual representation is semistable at all primes different from $p$.\\ In all the steps that follow we will always be in one of the above situations, thus ensuring that modularity propagates.\\ -Remark 4: When reducing mod $t$, given the information on the ramification at $q$ of the system, there are two possibilities (this is also noticed in [KW2]): the residual representation is either unramified or semistable (i.e., unipotent ramification) at $q$. \\